Near Miss

 Case Snapshot: From Stagnation to Momentum

 A mid‑size manufacturing plant struggled with a near‑miss program that yielded fewer than ten reports per quarter.
-Leadership introduced a “near‑miss champion” role on each shift—an employee who volunteered to champion the process, remind peers of the simple reporting form, and celebrate closed cases during lunch breaks.
+Which means leadership introduced a “near‑miss champion” role on each shift—an employee who volunteered to champion the process, remind peers of the simple reporting form, and celebrate closed cases during lunch breaks.
 Within two months, submissions jumped to 45 per quarter, and the average investigation closure time fell from 28 days to 12.
 The most compelling shift was cultural: workers began referencing past fixes in real time, saying, “Remember when we added the guardrail after the near‑miss with the conveyor?
-Now, let’s double‑check the clearance before we start today. ” The plant’s overall recordable injury rate dropped by 18% over the following year, underscoring the downstream safety benefits of a well‑run near‑miss pipeline.
+Plus, let’s double‑check the clearance before we start today. ” The plant’s overall recordable injury rate dropped by 18% over the following year, underscoring the downstream safety benefits of a well‑run near‑miss pipeline.

 Conclusion